The road to publication

 Telling the story

 My first big question was how best to uncover a murder that happened over two centuries ago and bring it to light in the present - and in such a way that hadn’t, to my knowledge, been done before.
-From that question, genealogist, Jefferson Tayte, came into being and after having written three books around him he feels so alive to me now that I’m unable to think of him in any other way; and that feeling is compounded by the knowledge that he now lives in the minds of others who are reading about his exploits.
+From that question, genealogist, Jefferson Tayte, came into being, and having now written several books around him, he feels so alive to me that I’m unable to think of him in any other way; and that feeling is compounded by the knowledge that he now lives in the minds of others who are reading about his exploits.

-I was conscious not to write Jefferson Tayte into a police procedural where he would have been overshadowed.
-Instead, I wanted to adopt more of a Sherlock Holmes approach, having my lead character working outside of the law, often crossing paths.
+I was conscious not to write Jefferson Tayte into a police procedural, where I thought he might be overshadowed.
+Instead, I wanted to adopt more of a Sherlock Holmes approach, having my lead character working outside the law, but often crossing paths.
 So from the simple idea of having a genealogist at the heart of the story - uncovering past secrets and getting into all kinds of trouble as he did so - the rest of the story grew.
 And it seemed to me the only logical way to tell it, although I cannot fully explain why because until then I had no real understanding of family history and the ways of the genealogist.
-I think Jefferson Tayte must have helped me out a great deal there.
+I’ve since learnt - and continue to learn - a great deal as I write Jefferson Tayte into one corner after another, and have to work out the research he needs to carry out in my books in order to solve each mystery.

 One of Amazon UK’s ‘Best Books of 2011’.
 A ‘Kindle Customer Favourite’